 Special meetings are scheduled only when an issue is so urgent or significant that it can’t wait until the next regular meeting time.
 Owners should be careful about acting on their emotions or personal issues.

 If, for example, a new bylaw was passed that make sense for the community at large, but upsets a handful of owners, this is probably not a reasonable cause to try and petition for a special meeting.
-Natural disasters, emergencies and board members issues generally would require a special meeting, though.
+Natural disasters, emergencies and board member issues generally would require a special meeting, though.

 Emergencies